We provide a home birth service for women living within our catchment area.

 If you are healthy and having a straightforward pregnancy with your first baby, planning to have your baby at home is slightly less safe for your baby than planning a hospital birth.
 However, you are also more likely to have a natural birth and less likely to have medical interventions such as an episiotomy, a caesarean or instrumental birth and a blood transfusion.

-During your home birth, midwives will come to your home and look after you in labour.
-If there are complications and you need to see a doctor, or you need additional pain relief, you will be transferred to the labour ward.
-This will require a journey by road, usually by ambulance.
+If there are complications during your labour and birth and you need to see a doctor, or you need additional pain relief such as an epidural, you will be transferred to the labour ward.
+This will require a journey by road, usually in an ambulance.

 About 450 out of 1000 women will be transferred from home to hospital with a first baby and about 115 women out of 1000 will be transferred with a second or subsequent baby.
-The midwife caring for you at home will go with you to the labour ward to settle you in and provide a handover of care.
-Once you have been transferred, your postnatal care will be on the postnatal ward until you are transferred home again.
+The midwife caring for you at home will go with you to the labour ward and provide a handover of care.
+Once you have been transferred, your postnatal care will be on the postnatal ward until you are at home again.

 If you have any further questions, speak to your midwife first, who will then refer you to the appropriate team.